leanix-public/scripts/modifyAttributesOnRelations/README.md

 Before you start, do the following:

 1. Prepare your workspace.
-2. Prepare the input file based on the example in import.csv.
+2. Prepare the input file based on the example in *import.csv*.
 3. Set up Python with the following libraries:
     - `pip install requests`